 - 6.7.
 With regard to appointment of consultants, the Internal Consulting department must be consulted prior to any appointment and ensure that empowerment and transformation is taken into account. - 6.8.
 Regional or Site Tender Committee means a committee established for within a Group/Division by the CE/FD/GE/DE consisting of at least three members, collectively with technical, commercial and finance representatives/skill, to approve procurement for a site/BU (Site Committee) or across sites (Regional Committees) and must include a representative from the Commercial Department and take into account equity and transformation in its composition. - 6.9.
 Corporate Opex or Capex Procurement Committee means a committee established at head office by the GE (Technology and Commercial) for procurement matters. - 6.10.
-Title definitions: - a) Procurement Practitioner: an employee within Eskom's Group - Commercial Division appointed and accredited to manage or execute a procurement procedures or process. - b) Procurement Middle Manager (MPS Band): The Procurement - Practitioner at an M/P/S band specifically responsible for managing the performance quality of procurement disposal function.

-c) Procurement Executive Manager (E-Band): the Procurement
+Title definitions: - a) Procurement Practitioner: an employee within Eskom's Group Commercial Division appointed and accredited to manage or execute a procurement procedures or process. - b) Procurement Middle Manager (MPS Band): The Procurement performance quality of procurement disposal function. - c) Procurement Executive Manager (E-Band): the Procurement performance quality of the procurement /disposal function.